adammenges/vimrc/README.md

-# Personal Notes:
+# Personal Notes

 This is my personal fork of amix's vimrc.
+I've added a bunch of goodies, feel free to use my changes for anything you'd like.

 # The Ultimate vimrc